QuentinRoy/mac-suggestions-logger/README.md

 $ ./suggestionsLogger
--h, --help                     Show this help message -i path, --input-file=path     Specify input file path -o path, --output-file=path    Specify output file path -s sentence, --sentence-column (optional) CSV-type only: specify the name of the column in the input size to use as a sentence.
+-h, --help                     Show this help message -i path, --input-file=path     Specify input file path -s skip, --skip-until-line=ski Specify the number of line to skip from the input file -o path, --output-file=path    Specify output file path -c column, --sentence-column=c (optional) CSV-type only: specify the name of the column in the input file to use as a sentence.
 If unspecified, the program will use the first column and assume that there are no headers.
--t type, --input-type=type     The type of input file (csv or text, default: text)
+-t type, --input-type=type     The type of input file (csv or text, default: text) Program ended with exit code: 1
 ```

 For example: